BC Graduation Requirements:

 Student volunteers (age 16 or older), who are willing to make a six month commitment, are needed to spend at least an hour and a half each weekend, at morning socials with the seniors at Columbus Residence, located at 704 West 69th Avenue in Vancouver.
 Volunteers will visit with and play simple games with residents.
 Interested students can contact Kelsie Tham at kelsiet98@gmailcom.

 Bumpin BakeryBumpin Bakery is a student founded and run non-profit organization serving coffee and muffins every Sunday morning at the corner of Main and Hastings.
 Student volunteers are needed to donate muffins and/or serve muffins, coffee, and kindness to those in need in the downtown east side.
 One dozen muffins donated equals one service hour for VC students.
 For more information to to www.bumpinbakery.ca.

 Post-Secondary Guidance and Counselling

-Ms. Beck and Mr. Accili provide a presentation on post-secondary research and selection in the spring of grade 11 to students and their parents .
+Mr. Taggart and Mr. Accili will provide a presentation on post-secondary research and selection in the spring of grade 11 to students and their parents .
 We provide four presentations to grade 12 students in the fall.
 These presentations cover: post-secondary research and selection, post-secondary application, scholarships and financial aid, and the personal profile.
 We are available to meet with students, as well as their parents, to assist with research, planning and general application guidance.
 Detailed information many of this topics is available on the Post-Secondary link.Helpful Articles for Navigating Grade 11